yonglinnnnnn/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above-average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. The different elements of the user interface should be arranged intuitively.
+4. The different elements of the user interface should be arranged according to level of impact/priority (i.e immediate feedback somewhere close to the input box/as a pop-up.
 5. The command manual should be easily understandable by a first-time user of the application.
-6. The list of contacts should be saved locally every time the application is closed.
+6. Updated contacts should not be lost despite the unexpected closing of the application.
-7. The right error message should be displayed whenever an incorrect command is entered.
+7. Error messages should be displayed to the user within 200 milliseconds.
-8. All newly-implemented features should be tested.
+8. All error messages should be easily understandable by a non-technical user and suggest a possible solution.
-9. The exported contact list file should be backwards compatible with previous versions of the application.
+9. The save process should ensure 100% data integrity, preventing corruption even if the system crashes during the save.
-10. The exported contact list file should be compatible across different OS.
+10. The exported contact list file should be compatible with any mainstream OS.

 ### Glossary